Wanaka In The Wet

 Clip N Climb at the Basecamp climbing centre

-You don’t need to be an experienced rock climber to get in on the action at Clip n Climb, with a range of challenges for young and old.
+You do not need to be an experienced rock climber to get in on the action at Clip n Climb, with a range of challenges for young and old.
 Training is given before you start and automatic belay devices ensure a safe climb.
 More Info.

 Have a Shot

 Want to test your skills with a rifle or your accuracy with a bow and arrow?
 At Crossfire you can try everything from archery to clay pigeon shooting and many of the activities take place on indoor ranges so it is the perfect wet weather sports option.
 It should be noted, however, that many of these activities are not suitable for children, particularly young children, so it might not be the ideal choice for a family day out.
 More info.

 Or why not kick back and relax at one of the many cafes or restaurants dotted around the town and the surrounding area.
 Wet weather is the perfect excuse to settle in for a long lunch or an afternoon of coffee and cake and whatever your taste, from gourmet burgers to Mexican to French cuisine, Wanaka has a restaurant that offers it.
 Many of the dining options are within easy walking distance of most accommodation options.